I constantly see misinformation out there about chickens. I'm here to tell you the truth based on my own experience and research.

 I'm here to tell you the truth and clear up common misconceptions.
 Listed below are some of the most common, most prevalent myths about chickens, along with the truth.

-Many of the myths about chickens are false, but there are some myths that are true.
-In fact, one of the craziest myths about chickens — one of the ones that almost no one believes — happens to be true.
+Many of the myths about chickens are false, but some myths are true.
+In fact, one of the craziest myths about chickens—one of the ones that almost no one believes—happens to be true.

-Check out the rumors, myths, and facts below, and if there's one you know of that I haven't listed, make sure to tell me in the guestbook so I can add it to this page.
+Check out the rumors, myths, and facts below.
+If there's one you know of that I haven't listed, make sure to tell me in the guestbook so I can add it to this page.

 1. Chickens Are Girls

 Chickens are not just females!

 Chickens are not a sex, they are a type of bird.
 They are a subspecies of the genus Gallus, known as Gallus domesticus, and to have a self-perpetuating species, you have to have both males and females.
 If all chickens were females, there would be no more chickens since they couldn't produce anymore.

 To make it easier to describe them, we call female chickens hens or pullets and male chickens are called cocks, cockerels, or roosters, but they are all chickens.

 In the picture above, those are all chickens (even the big one in the middle).

 2. Roosters Are All Mean